 What to expect at the Initial Visit:

-On your first visit you will be asked about your most recent health concerns and your history of wellness.
-Your questions, concerns and your personal story will be listened to intently in order to develop a Traditional Asian medical diagnosis.
+You will be asked about your most recent health concerns and your history of wellness.
+Your questions, concerns and personal story will be listened to intently in order to develop a Traditional Asian Medical diagnosis.
 A pulse taken from both arms as well as a diagnosis of your tongue will further inform which organ systems or meridians will be most important to balance in your acupuncture treatment.
-Chi Nei Tsang will be primarily practiced on the abdomen, an area known to be directly related to the mind, emotions and all of the meridians of the body.
+Chi Nei Tsang will be primarily practiced on the abdomen, an area known to be directly related to the mind, emotions, and all of the meridians of the body.

-Before an Acupuncture and Chi Nei Tsang visit please be sure to eat a small amount of food so that you are not hungry or light headed.
+Please be sure to eat a small amount of food so that you are not hungry or lightheaded.
 A large meal or copious consumption of liquid is not recommended either before or after the treatment.
 Proper hydration is however essential.
 Please refrain from vigorous exercise before and after the treatment.
 The sympathetic nervous system or fight or flight mode may not be able to transition smoothly to the relaxed parasympathetic system when we are hungry or have recently participated in intense activities.
-Alcohol and drug use (unless you are taking prescription medications) is to be avoided before and after acupuncture sessions.
+Alcohol and drug use, unless you are taking prescription medications, is to be avoided before and after acupuncture sessions.
 Please avoid getting acupuncture when experiencing a hangover as acupuncture will promote homeostasis by intensifying detoxification.

 On the therapy table:

 You will be receiving a session from 45 minimum to 120 maximum minutes in length.

 You are welcome to receive any variety of acupuncture, massage (15 minutes), Chi Nei Tsang, energy work, moxibustion, gua sha, e-stim, and ear and scalp acupuncture.
 This depends on what you deem feels most appropriate for your body on the day of your session.